Updated 6/2024

 STIs, or sexually transmitted infections, are a common occurrence amongst the sexually active population.
 STIs consist of a bacterial or viral illness which a person can contract from having a genital, oral or anal sex with a person who has an STI.
 Many people dismiss STIs as common infections and treat them with regular antibiotics without realizing the consequences of inadequate treatment or delay in diagnosis.
-STIs are a serious health hazard and can cause serious adverse effects for a woman and her baby during pregnancy.
+STIs are a serious health hazard and can cause serious adverse effects in a pregnancy.

 The most common STIs include: